Maruf-Ahmed76/MusicPlaylist/README.md

 # MusicPlaylist
 This is a Music Playlist Web UI.
-Right now in this UI you can't play music.
-You can just see the music playlist environment.
+You can play music.
+It'll take a moment to playing music, base on your internet connection.

 ### DEMO
 [Music Playlist UI](https://maruf-ahmed76.github.io/MusicPlaylist/).